DataDog/documentation/content/en/database_monitoring/guide/connect_dbm_and_apm.md

 {{< /site-region >}}

 <div class="alert alert-warning">
 The features described on this page are in beta.
-Contact your Customer Success Manager to learn more about them.
+Contact your Customer Success Manager to learn more.
 </div>

 This guide assumes that you have configured [Database Monitoring][1] and are using [APM][2].
 Connecting APM and DBM injects APM trace identifiers into DBM data collection, which allows for correlation of these two data sources.
 This enables product features showing database information in the APM product, and APM data in the DBM product.